 I love Valencia; I’m so happy here.
 I love that people are so laid back.
 You can just kind of do what you want.
 It’s perfectly fine to have a little beer at 11am on a sunny terrace; no one is going to judge you for it!
 I like the atmosphere of the city as people are really friendly and open; nothing is a problem.
 Obviously the weather and the beach are amazing too.
 There is a lot of outdoor life.
 It’s easy with kids as well because they’re always outside playing; you don’t need to wrap them up in a million jackets.
 Everyone is just so chilled.
 For example, breastfeeding is perfectly acceptable here; you can do it anywhere.
 In other countries they always have something to say.

-I’ve been living here for ten years and I’ve been with Javi and helping him out in the restaurant for seven years.
-Actually the ten-year anniversary of the restaurant is this year (November 2020)!
+I’ve been living here for twelve years and I’ve been with Javi and helping him out in the restaurant for nine years.
+Actually the ten-year anniversary of the restaurant was in 2020!
 For the five-year anniversary we had a really nice party with a band and we invited all our regular customers and the staff and their families.
 We prepared the food canapés beforehand and we got a catering company to come in and serve.
-We wanted to do something similar, but bigger and better, to celebrate ten years but we can’t at the moment because of the pandemic.
-Maybe after we can!
+We wanted to do something similar, but bigger and better, to celebrate ten years but we couldn’t because of the pandemic.
 We have lots of regular customers as this isn’t a very central location like El Carmen, so most of the people come specifically because they know the restaurant.
 And, apart from that, a lot of people who work in the offices nearby come to eat here too.

 What inspired Javier to set up the restaurant?